Juvenile Offenses for Possession of a Firearm

 Being Able to Seal or Expunge a Criminal History Record

-In addition to the consequences to your driver’s license, a conviction for the unlawful possession of a firearm under Section 790.22(5) is particularly serious because it will automatically prohibit you from being eligible to seal or expunge any other record.
+In addition to the consequences for your driver’s license, a conviction for the unlawful possession of a firearm under Section 790.22(5) is particularly serious because it will automatically prohibit you from being eligible to seal or expunge any other record.

 Florida law also prohibits being able to seal or expunge a criminal history record if you are convicted of the unlawful possession or discharge of a weapon or firearm at a school-sponsored event or on school property under 790.115.